 Here are some tips that might help you think proactively about what’s next after a hospitalization.

 The minute you are hospitalized, the medical team is probably working on one of three things: getting you stabilized, getting you diagnosed, or getting you out.
-So your first questions should be aimed at understanding where you fall on this spectrum.
+In some cases, a hospital may want to put you or your family member on observation status which can affect reimbursement.
+Make sure your first questions are aimed at understanding where you fall on this spectrum.
 Once you understand that, you can ask better questions and stay aligned with the medical team.

 You also need to understand your condition and what recovery might look like.
 For most conditions, there’s a defined treatment protocol.
 Ask what it is, or research it on your own.
 This can give you valuable context in a confusing environment, and the requisite knowledge to participate in the decision-making process.

 One discharge planning choice you have is where you go after the hospitalization, though it may not be presented that way.
 For example, the typical protocol after knee surgery calls for a patient to go home after a day in the hospital (if that!), followed by rehab at home.
 When my dad had knee surgery, he was the primary caregiver for my mom (who needed help) and there were stairs in the house that he couldn’t manage without help (which he didn’t have.)
 So we asked the doctor if he could go to in-patient rehab before going home.
 It was reasonable and necessary, but it wasn’t “standard”, and we would not have received the order without asking.
 You may need to actively insert yourself into the decision making process.